 (11) The Resource Entity for an IRR that is capable of providing any net Reactive Power when not producing real power may physically desynchronize its inverters from the ERCOT System instead of providing Reactive Power when not producing real power.

+(12) A Resource Entity shall submit a new Reactive Power study for a Generation Resource if 20 MW or more of Load is added to a Facility that includes the Generation Resource.

-3.22 Subsynchronous Resonance
+3.22 Subsynchronous Oscillation

-(1) All series capacitors shall have automatic Subsynchronous Resonance (SSR) protective relays installed and shall have remote bypass capability.
-The SSR protective relays shall remain in-service when the series capacitors are in-service.
+(1) All series capacitors shall have automatic Subsynchronous Oscillation (SSO) protective relays installed and shall have remote bypass capability.
+The SSO protective relays shall remain in-service when the series capacitors are in-service.

-3.22.1 Subsynchronous Resonance Vulnerability Assessment
+3.22.1 Subsynchronous Oscillation Vulnerability Assessment

-(1) In the SSR vulnerability assessment, each transmission circuit is considered as a single Outage.
+(1) In the SSO vulnerability assessment, each transmission circuit is considered as a single Outage.
 A common tower Outage of two circuits or the Outage of a double-circuit transmission line will be considered as two transmission Outages.

+(2) The SSO vulnerability assessment includes the Subsynchronous Resonance (SSR) vulnerability assessment that is related to the interaction between Generation Resources and series capacitors.

 3.22.1.1 Existing Generation Resource Assessment